 You should also be prepared to submit statements from coworkers, friends, family members, and others who can support your request.
 These statements should be as specific as possible, especially when addressing incidents, allegations, conduct, or other data relevant to the nature of your discharge.
 You will also need to explain in writing why your original discharge should be changed, and what discharge you should be upgraded to.
 Be prepared to justify this in writing as part of your submission.

 10. What If I Just Want Access To VA Benefits And Don’t Want To Go Thru The Processes Mentioned Above?

-The prevailing advice based on how VA and DoD regulations affect your access to VA benefits after discharge is that it’s best to apply to a discharge review board, but there is a VA-based option that allows you to petition the Department of Veterans Affairs for benefits.
+The prevailing advice based on how VA and DoD regulations affect your access to VA benefits after discharge is that it’s best to apply to a discharge review board, but a VA-based option allows you to petition the Department of Veterans Affairs for benefits.
 This is known as a Character of Discharge review.
 It does NOT change your discharge or your military records but may allow access to benefits you would otherwise be denied.

 Online Tool to Assist Veterans with Discharge Upgrade Process

 The DoD and VA have an online tool to assist veterans with discharge upgrades.
 By answering a few short questions, veterans will know which board they need to go to, what form to fill out, any special guidance applicable to their case, where to send their application, and some helpful tips for appealing their discharge.
 Any veterans who believe their discharge was unjust, erroneous, or warrants an upgrade are encouraged to use this tool and then apply for review.

 Contact the Department of Veterans Affairs directly at 1-800-827-1000 and ask for information about a Character of Discharge Review and what you will need to apply based on your specific circumstances.